7Block Labs

 • Contract layer: EIP-2981 on collections. (eips.ethereum.org)

-• Protocol layer: royalty registries and exchange integrations (Rarible V2/EIP‑2981 support). (docs.rarible.org)
+• Protocol layer: Think about royalty registries and exchange integrations (like Rarible V2/EIP-2981 support). (docs.rarible.org)

-• Network layer: sequencer‑level enforcement (RARI Chain) where necessary. (caldera.xyz)
+• Network layer: Ensure sequencer-level enforcement on RARI Chain when needed. (caldera.xyz)

 11) Decision guide by requirement

-• A composable, multichain marketplace stack with SDKs and an aggregated order book.
+• A versatile, multichain marketplace setup that comes with SDKs and a handy aggregated order book.

-• Control over fees (0% platform fee on no‑code builder; custom fee routing to your treasury). (help.rarible.com)
+• The power to set your own fees (enjoy a 0% platform fee when using the no-code builder; plus, you can customize fee routing to direct funds to your treasury). (help.rarible.com)

-• The option to harden royalties at the network layer (RARI Chain). (rari.foundation)
+• The ability to secure royalties at the network level (thanks to RARI Chain). (rari.foundation)

-• Curated, single‑edition fine‑art market dynamics with DAO‑governed Spaces.
+• Curated, one-of-a-kind fine art with market dynamics handled by DAO-governed Spaces.

-• Ethereum‑only provenance guarantees and a public GraphQL for gallery analytics. (docs.superrare.com)
+• Solid Ethereum-only provenance guarantees along with a public GraphQL for digging into gallery analytics. (docs.superrare.com)

 12) Quick, concrete examples

-• Build the buy transaction using the Execute API and pass through your marketplace fee and creator royalty parameters.
+• Next, create the buy transaction using the Execute API, making sure to include your marketplace fee and the creator’s royalty parameters.

-• If targeting RARI Chain, ensure your front‑end wallet connection supports Layer Leap for deposits and that your UI explains sequencer‑enforced royalties. (docs.rarible.org)
+• If you’re looking to target the RARI Chain, just double-check that your front-end wallet connection is compatible with Layer Leap for deposits.
+Also, don’t forget to have your UI clearly explain the sequencer-enforced royalties! (docs.rarible.org)

 • SuperRare analytics snapshot (GraphQL idea):

-• Query top auctions last 30 days, average hammer price, and bid velocity per Space to inform programming and primary‑drop timing.
+• Check out the top auctions from the last 30 days, including the average hammer price and bid velocity for each Space.
+This info can really help with programming and deciding when to drop new pieces.
 Base URL: api.superrare.com/graphql. (help.superrare.com)

 Final recommendations

-• If your product is a curated fine‑art destination or you plan to run a gallery with on‑chain auctions and tight curation, lean into SuperRare’s Spaces and governance—with Ethereum‑native provenance and simple, creator‑centric splits. (docs.superrare.com)
+• If your vision is a curated fine-art hub or you want to set up a gallery featuring on-chain auctions and strict curation, then SuperRare’s Spaces and governance are the way to go.
+You’ll benefit from Ethereum-native provenance and straightforward, creator-friendly splits. (docs.superrare.com)

 Like what you're reading?
 Let's build together.